owasp-amass/amass/doc/tutorial.md

 ## Amass Viz and Amass DB

-I would also like to briefly mention the other 2 Amass subcommands:
+We would also like to briefly mention the other 2 Amass subcommands:

 ### Amass db